lenhuy2106/Haskell_Markdown2Html/ReadMe.txt

     foo
 bar
 -------------------------------------------------------------------------- E67
-                                               lines are not parsed as headers
+                                           lines are not parsed as headers yet
 # Header
     foo
 Header